Beginner's Guide to Urethral Sounding

 2. Urethral Sounds

-Much longer than a penis plug, urethral sounds enable the explorer to explore deeper nerve endings for an entirely new sensation.
+Much longer than a penis plug, urethral sounds enable you to explore deeper nerve endings and discover an entirely new sensation.
 A sound is not designed for prolonged wear, but can stimulate areas of the body which are otherwise out of reach.